Camouflage: The Art of Hiding in Plain Sight

 Snow Camouflage

-Desert Camoflague
+Desert Camouflage

-Desert Camouflage is a type of camouflage used in dry, arid environments.
-One of the most famous military vehicles was the Land Rover Series 2A Pink Panther, The Pinkie.
-It was used by the British Special Air Service (SAS) desert warfare operations in the Middle East from 1968 until 1984.
-The SAS forces had determined pink paint was highly effective desert camouflage, especially at dawn and dusk.
+Desert camouflage is used in dry, arid environments.
+The British Special Air Service (SAS) found that pink paint was highly effective for desert warfare operations in the Middle East from 1968 to 1984.
+The pink paint helped the SAS forces blend in with the desert landscape, especially at dawn and dusk.

-Solid Colour
+Solid Colours

 Non-Visual Camouflage